-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 March 2016, and have not been applied in preparing these consolidated financial statements.
-None of these are expected to have a significant effect on the consolidated financial statements of the Group, except the following as set out below:

-IFRS 9, "Financial Instruments: Classification and Measurement" ("IFRS 9")
+A number of new standards, amendments to existing standards and interpretations are effective for annual periods beginning after 1 March 2017 and have not been applied in preparing these consolidated financial statements.
+None of these are expected to have a significant effect on the consolidated financial statements of the Group; however, IFRS 16, "Leases", effective for annual periods beginning on or after 1 January 2019, and IFRS 9, "Financial Instruments: Classification and Measurement" effective for annual periods beginning on or after 1 January 2018, may result in additional disclosures for the Group upon implementation.